 Is the COVID-19 vaccine effective?

-Evidence from the Phase 3 trials indicate high levels of protection against serious disease and death from around two weeks after the first dose.
+Evidence indicates high levels of protection against serious disease and death.

 Like all medicines, no vaccine is completely effective – some people may still get COVID-19 despite having a vaccination, but this should be less severe.

 This means it is important to continue following social distancing guidance.

 Will the vaccine stop someone from spreading the virus?

 The COVID-19 vaccine will not entirely remove the risk of contracting or passing on the virus.
 It is therefore very important to continue following the guidance in your local area to protect those around you.

 Like all medicines, vaccines can cause side-effects.
 Most of these are mild and short-term, and not everyone gets them.